spjones97/HackNC/README.md

 # HackNC Project

 ## Purpose
 The idea for the project was to create an application that represents the occupancy of a building.
-The logic behind it was to install two two sensors in the main doors of the building (which ever sensor went off first would explain whether the person was entering or exiting).
+The logic behind it was to install two two sensors in the main doors of the building (which ever sensor went off first would explain whether the person was entering or exiting) and output the occupancy level.
+This application could also be used for parking garages, library study rooms, and clubs.